Man dead after Highway 407 collision in Vaughan | CBC News

-A man has died in hospital after a two-vehicle collision on Highway 407, according to the OPP.
+A man has died in hospital after a multi-vehicle collision on Highway 407, according to the OPP.

 All eastbound lanes closed on Highway 407 near Highway 400

-One man has died in hospital after a two-vehicle collision on Highway 407, according to the OPP.
+A 69-year-old driver has died in hospital after a multi-vehicle collision on Highway 407, according to the OPP.

 All eastbound lanes of the Highway 407 are closed between Highway 400 and Keele Street as police investigate.

-A car and a minivan collided just after 6 p.m.
-Wednesday, OPP Sgt.
-Kerry Schmidt said in a live video on Twitter.
+OPP Sgt.
+Kerry Schmidt initially said a car and a minivan collided just after 6 p.m.
+Wednesday.

+He later said three vehicles were involved.
+No one else was seriously injured.

 Motorists should prepare for "extensive delays" in the area, he advised.